 - The analog knobs are not the best choice for this machine since everything else is electronic.

 5. Forney Easy Weld 140 MP 110V MIG Welder

 The Forney 140 MP is a multi-process welder with different working modes MIG, flux, stick, and TIG.
-It allows you to use gas or gasless wires that are up to .035 inch.
+It allows you to use gas or gasless wires that are up to .035 inches.
 Capable of welding up to quarter-inch mild steel in a single pass.
 It’s easy to use and comes with everything you need to start welding.

-It features an infinite voltage and wire feed speed settings, which gives you full control of the weld.
+It features infinite voltage and wire feed speed settings, which gives you full control of the weld.
 Simply dial in the desired voltage and output current to suit your project.
-It has a total output current range from 10 to 140 amps, dispensing 90 amps at 30% duty cycle for MIG welding.
+It has a total output current range from 10 to 140 amps, dispensing 90 amps at a 30% duty cycle for MIG welding.
 It’s virtually suitable for different welding tasks, from hobby metal artworks to metal fabrication maintenance and repairs.